Carstensz Pyramid with International Mountain Guides

 Dear Prospective Team Members,

-I personally climbed Carstensz and really enjoyed the ascent very much.
-It was a long hard day with a pre-dawn start.
+I personally climbed Carstensz, and really enjoyed the ascent very much.
+It was a long hard day of alpine climbing with a pre-dawn start.
 You need to be confident moving on moderate (3rd, 4th and easy 5th class) rock terrain, on fixed ropes, rappelling, clipping in and out of anchors, etc. Up on the summit ridge we traversed several precipitous notches (that we could jump across with a belay).
 These days the biggest notch is now fixed with a cable Tyrolean Traverse so that is easier than having to rappel into the notch and climb back up the other side.
 It is not unusual to get rained on, and during our descent from the top we rappelled into several small waterfalls and got totally soaked.
 What an adventure!